 Our map highlights the hotspots throughout the UK for smart speaker confusion.
 You can see a clear north/ south divide, with southerners sounding clearer to Amazon and Google devices.

 The clearest accent came from people living in London.
-With only 200 monthly searches for ‘Why doesn’t Alexa understand me?’ and a mere 75 for the same question of Google, it’s clear that the capital sounds crystal clear to its hi-tech housemates.
+With only 200 monthly searches for ‘Why doesn’t my smart speaker understand me?’ and a mere 75 for the same question of Google, it’s clear that the capital sounds crystal clear to its hi-tech housemates.

-London also scored a 2 for voice clarity, making it near perfect when it comes to pronunciation.
+London also scored a 2 for voice samples, making it near perfect when it comes to pronunciation.

 Voice recognition devices have clearly favoured Southern accents, where dialects are perhaps less strong and seemingly more palatable for the American-voiced AIs.